ctessum/uiuc_website/content/authors/akazemi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- "Students"
+- "Researchers"
 ---

-Amir is currently a PhD student in the Sustainable Resilient Infrastructure Systems interdisciplinary program.
+Amir received a PhD degree from the Sustainable Resilient Infrastructure Systems interdisciplinary program.